chakravarthi589/Event-based-Vision_Resources/README.md

 - A Large Scale Event-based Detection Dataset for Automotive <a href="https://arxiv.org/pdf/2001.08499" target="_blank">[Paper] </a>
 - Learning to Detect Objects with a 1 Megapixel Event Camera <a href="https://papers.nips.cc/paper/2020/file/c213877427b46fa96cff6c39e837ccee-Paper.pdf" target="_blank">[Paper] </a>

+#### 2019
+- Event-Based Vision Enhanced: A Joint Detection Framework in Autonomous Driving
+- Event-based Sensing for Space Situational Awareness
+- DART: Distribution Aware Retinal Transform for Event-Based Cameras
+- A Spiking Neural Network Model of Depth from Defocus for Event-based Neuromorphic Vision
+- A Novel Dynamic-Vision-Based Approach for Tactile Sensing Applications
+- Event-based, Direct Camera Tracking from a Photometric 3D Map using Nonlinear Optimization
+- High Speed and High Dynamic Range Video with an Event Camera
+- Mixed Frame-/Event-Driven Fast Pedestrian Detection

 #### 2018
 - The Multivehicle Stereo Event Camera Dataset: An Event Camera Dataset for 3D Perception <a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8288670" target="_blank">[Paper] </a>
 - Event-based moving object detection and tracking